Didier of Rennes

 Saint Didier of Rennes was a 7th-century bishop; he was born in Rennes, in Brittany, and died near what is now called Saint-Dizier-l'Évêque in the Territoire de Belfort, in France.

 Biography

-Didier was born in Rennes in the 7th century, where he studied and became bishop.
-He went on a pilgrimage to Rome in a group that included Saint Reinfroid.
-On the return voyage he passed through German lands and then south of the Vosges, near today's Saint-Dizier-l'Évêque, around 672 or 673, and was welcomed in the local church.
+Didier was born in Rennes in the 7th century, where he studied and became bishop about 660.
+He assisted at a Synod of Reims in 682.

+He resigned and went on a pilgrimage to Rome in a group that included his deacon, Saint Reinfroid.
+On their return they passed through German lands and then south of the Vosges, near today's Saint-Dizier-l'Évêque and was welcomed in the local church.

 Having preached there, he went on the road again but was soon attacked by robbers who killed him and his acolytes near the village of Croix, Territoire de Belfort.
-Didier was buried in the church and a cult arose around him, as is attested in a 727 charter in Murbach Abbey.
+Didier was buried in the church and a cult arose around him as is attested in a 727 charter in Murbach Abbey.
 Various miracles are ascribed to him.
 His feast day is 18 September.